Amalfi Coast, Italy

 Also

 By far the best way to explore this famed stretch of coastline is by boat – perfect for spotting secluded little beaches nestled into the cliffs.
-Hop in the hotel's private vessel – the Master Angelina – which can be hired for half-day or full-day tours with your own personal skipper.
+Hop in one of the hotel's private vessels – the Lady Angelina – which can be hired for half-day or full-day tours with your own personal skipper.
 If you'd rather curl up in the hotel's lounge, be sure to keep an eye out for some strange colourful creatures made out of Murano glass – Cuban artist Sosabravo's sculptures add a quirky touch to the serene decor.

 At the hotel

-Gym, beauty and massage treatments, DVD library, free WiFi throughout, shuttle bus to Positano.
-In rooms: flatscreen TV, DVD/CD player, iPod dock, iPad, Nespresso machine, L’Occitane toiletries.
+Gym, beauty and massage treatments, DVD library, free WiFi throughout, shuttle bus to and from Positano, beach club access, private boat transfers.
+In rooms: flatscreen TV, DVD/CD player, iPod dock, iPad, Nespresso coffee machine, fruit basket, Steamery clothes steamer, Dyson hairdryer and a choice between L’Occitane, Dyptique, Jo Malone and Aesop bath products.

 Our favourite rooms